The manual is arranged according to topics, which – we hope – contribute to effective and pleasant use of the toolkit.

 We hope you will enjoy reading and working with our toolkit!

-What is ‘Alternative’ in this toolkit:
+What is ‘Alternative’ about this toolkit:

-Project description: By who?
+• By who?

 The project is co-funded by the Erasmus+ Programme of the European Union.

-Project description: For whom?
+• For whom?

-A few examples: the volunteer at the neighbourhood centre, the language teacher at a formal language school, the sports teacher who wants to incorporate language into his / her lesson, et cetera.
+This toolkit is primarily meant to help educators, both beginners and experienced, who work with adult learners who are new to their society (the primary target group).
+These educators can be (language and/or civic education) teachers, coaches, but also volunteers.
+A few examples: the volunteer at the neighbourhood centre, the language teacher at a formal language school, the sports teacher who wants to incorporate civic education and language into his / her lesson, et cetera.

-Project description: How did we develop this toolkit?
+• How did we develop this toolkit?

-How to use this toolkit? - Guidelines
+• How to use this toolkit?

 In this chapter we will give you some directions on how to use this toolkit.
 But first, we would like to point out what you can find in it.
-This toolkit consists of the following ‘parts’:

 • Project description: general information about the project